s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ✅ Looking at the API, I got the impression that Tanner prefers transparency over magic — which I *love*.
 And skimming a video of his, I actually randomly stumbled across him [saying just that](https://www.youtube.com/live/sNe2EKegNNI?t=995s).
 (In fact, this is one of the reasons I love React.
 Sure, it does a lot under the hood.
 But still, its API is largely about people writing their own logic instead of relying on framework magic.)
 🤷 Will become [part of another full stack solution](https://tanstack.com/start/latest).
 🤷 There is a RSC example and presumably, with the release of *tanstack start*, the support will be made officially available.
 (Tanner [has been preparing for RSC and React 19](https://github.com/TanStack/router/pull/1824).)
 ❌ They’re fine with [having broken examples in the docs](https://github.com/TanStack/router/issues/2126#issuecomment-2290187156).
-(I would argue that if something doesn’t work on the website but does work when cloning, one should just link to the repo instead of keeping an example that doesn’t work on the site live.
-I’m using the term “live” loosely here. 😅)
+(I would argue that if something doesn’t work on the website but does work when cloning, one should just link to the repo instead of keeping an example that doesn’t work on the site live.)
 ❌ [Another broken example](https://github.com/TanStack/router/issues/1700#issuecomment-2288531802).
 This is a big bummer for me because I think either SSR with streaming or RSC should be the minimum for a new project.
-Generally, I think these broken examples and how they’re handled don’t bode well in terms of long-term reliability, even once *tanstack start* gets released and the problems maybe get resolved.
+Generally, I think these broken examples don’t bode well for long-term reliability, even once *tanstack start* gets released and these problems maybe get resolved.

 ## react-router
 ✅ Loaders make it possible to fetch data before SSR per route.
 🤷 Downloads have stagnated since January 2023.
 (10M/week)
 ❌ Taken over by Remix and the two are coupled in a way that I find questionable.
 It’s one thing that they advertise in the docs.
 But to import things from the Remix project instead of keeping the two separate at least on a code level seems bad to me.
 What if Remix goes under?
 ❌ Pipelines on `main` fail pretty regularly.
 ❌ Docs code isn’t written using TS.
-(Minor but I’m simply all about TS. 😄)
+(Seems minor but personally, I’m considering vanilla JS legacy and thus a red flag.)

 # CSS